-Interested applicants should send a CV with a cover letter, names of three references, and a one-page summary of recent work and interests.
-All applications should be submitted electronically as a single PDF document to Prof. Jasper Kok (jfkok at ucla edu).
+Interested applicants should send a CV with a cover letter, names of three references, and summary of recent work and interests (up to one page).
+All applications should be submitted electronically as a single PDF document to Prof. Jasper Kok (email@example.com).
 This appointment is for one year, and may be renewed pending satisfactory performance and funding availability.
-The start date is flexible, but would preferably be between August and December of 2020.
+The start date is flexible, but would preferably be between September and January of 2020.
+Due to the COVID-19 situation, the initial portion of the work will likely be carried out remotely.
 Review of applications will begin immediately and will continue until the position is filled.

 The Earth, Wind & Particles group is deliberate about providing a supportive environment for students and postdocs of all backgrounds, and engages actively with UCLA’s Center for Diverse Leadership in Science.
 For more information about Prof. Jasper Kok’s research and UCLA’s Earth, Wind & Particles group, please visit http://jasperfkok.com.